RikuKunMS2/moonlight-ios-vision/README.md

 * You MUST go into GENERAL -> KEYBOARD and TRACKPAD -> Enable Two Finger Secondary Click or for Magic Mouse enable Secondary Click (Set to Right)

 # Updates
+* my kofi has the latest udpates on whats going on with the testflight please keep in mind that this is a volunteer project, there is a new branch for anyone who wants to contribute to the testflight as im having a lot of trouble getting it approved by apple at the moment
+* SDL 2 for vision is also up in my repos if you need it
 * COMPLETELY fixed right clicking, it works like normal now no more hold to right click
 * Game controllers now fixed but the app only works on vision OS 2.0 beta and up
 * Docking mode during stream view is not possible due to support only being for AVPlayerViewController and I quote "Today, AVPlayerViewController scenes are the only scenes adhere to docking." source: https://developer.apple.com/documentation/RealityKit/DockingRegionComponent